TabithaAbiola/TabithaAbiola/README.md

 ## Find me around the web:

-- My work is available at <a href="https://www.tabitha-abiola.wiki/">My online Portfolio</a>
+- My work is available within my <a href="https://www.tabitha-abiola.wiki/">online Portfolio</a>
 - Sharing updates on <a href="https://www.linkedin.com/in/tabitha-abiola/">LinkedIn</a>